 Mastering Risk Management: The Strategy Every Funded Trader Needs

-strategy"Risk management is not about limiting profit; it's about staying alive long enough to realize your potential."
+"Risk management is not about limiting profit; it's about staying alive long enough to realize your potential."

 Every trader wants to be right.